-Note: There are no program requirement changes to the Basic Training in Adult Internal Medicine Program in 2020.
+There are no program updates to the Basic Training in Adult Internal Medicine Program as of March 2020.

 Prospective trainees must have:

-- current general medical registration with the Medical Board of Australia if undertaking training in Australia, or medical registration with general scope of practice with the Medical Council of New Zealand (MCNZ) if undertaking training in New Zealand
+- current general medical registration with the Medical Board of Australia or medical registration with general scope of practice with the Medical Council of New Zealand

-- an appointment to an appropriate training position at an accredited training hospital or health service where you will carry out your Basic Training
+- an appointment to an appropriate training position at an accredited training site

-Successful trainees are permitted to enrol in Advanced Training within five years of completing Basic Training.
+Basic Trainees are permitted to enrol in Advanced Training within 5 years of completing their Basic Training.
 Eligibility is dependent on the completion of all requirements of training.
-At the end of your Advanced Training and the overseeing committee has recommended you for admission, the RACP will invite you to apply for Fellowship of the applicable Division, Faculty or Chapter of the RACP.

-All Fellows in Australia, New Zealand and overseas in active practice must continue to demonstrate they meet the requirements of a Continuing Professional Development program on an annual basis.
+All RACP Fellows in Australia, Aotearoa New Zealand and overseas in active practice must continue to demonstrate they meet the requirements of a Continuing Professional Development program on an annual basis.